Finnoy Travel - Travel Stories and Reviews

 Finnair's narrowbody aircraft have Business Class in the front of the plane.
 It consists of standard seats without extra legroom.

-During our autumn trip to Iceland, we experienced the business class of Finnair's Airbus A319 and A321.
-Although the service was superior compared to the economy class, there were areas that could be further improved.
-Read our review to discover our assessment of Finnair's short-haul business class and what we think is the ideal price range for it.
+We experienced Finnair's Airbus A319 and A321 business class during our autumn trip to Iceland.
+Although the service was superior to that of the economy class, some areas could be further improved.
+Read our review to discover our assessment of Finnair's short-haul business class and what we think is the ideal price range.

 Finnair - the Finnish Flag Carrier